vasily122/report/README.md

 monitoring scripts for some servers that run BOINC & for old notebook of my favourite Mother:)

-She uses Lubuntu 12.04lts + 3G-modem for skype whith me and family.
+She uses now Lubuntu 16.04 LTS + 4G-modem for Skype whith me and family.
-3G usually has dynamic IP -no ssh, so - communications via email only on reboot
+3G-4F usually has dynamic IP ,so - communications via email

-NOTE: some ISP want to put these mails in spam...
+NOTE: some ISP want to put these mails in spam, search and unmark them

-Also tested in Ubuntu 16.04, 17.04, Debian...
+Also tested in Ubuntu 17.04, Debian 9

 Usually to start monitoring i need 3 files:
 1.main script report.py installed in ~/DO